 Vitamin B12: The Energy Booster

 Vitamin B12, also known as cobalamin, is a water-soluble vitamin essential for numerous bodily functions.
 Unlike vitamin D, the body cannot produce vitamin B12; it must be obtained from dietary sources or supplements.
-Vitamin B12 is primarily found in animal products, such as meat, fish, poultry, eggs, and dairy.
+Now, vitamin B12 is primarily found in animal products, such as meat, fish, poultry, eggs, and dairy.
 This makes it particularly important for vegetarians and vegans to ensure they are getting enough B12 through fortified foods or supplements.

 The Historical Context